-Pensacola Symphony Orchestra is entering its 91st year and celebrating 20 years with Maestro Peter Rubardt.
-It’s come a long way from its humble beginnings as the Pensacola Philharmonic Orchestra and Military Band, performing free concerts in a high school auditorium.
+Founded circa 1926, Pensacola Symphony Orchestra has come a long way from its humble beginnings as the Pensacola Philharmonic Orchestra and Military Band, performing free concerts in a high school auditorium.
 Today the Symphony performs in the beautiful, historic Saenger Theatre in the heart of downtown Pensacola.
 Symphony-goers can always count the Symphony Orchestra delivering a fresh menu of diverse programs that evoke emotion and inspire.
 You will surely want to reserve your tickets early for these performances.

 Ballet Pensacola truly showcases the talent pool in Pensacola.
 Founded in 1978 as the Kaleidoscope Dance Theatre, today it has established itself as a professional performing company with 40 dancers.
 It serves as a training school for more than 300 students of all ages.
-With a mission to enhance the cultural experience and develop an appreciation for dance, Ballet Pensacola presents several major productions each season, including the quintessential holiday favorite, “Nutcracker.”
-Just in time for spring, you’ll want to gather up of the children for this production:
+With a mission to enhance the cultural experience and develop an appreciation for dance, Ballet Pensacola presents several major productions each season.

 When it comes to Arts & Culture, Pensacola sure knows how to make a scene!
 Be sure to check out our calendar of events page to help you incorporate some of these events into your next visit.

 If you have a favorite Pensacola cultural event, we’d love to hear about it in the comments!